-There are conflicting definitions for the PEGOT.
+There are conflicting definitions for what counts as a true PEGOT.

-He has also received a Kennedy Center Honor (2009), a star on the Hollywood Walk of Fame (2010), the 41st AFI Life Achievement Award (2013), a British Film Institute Fellowship (2015), the National Medal of Arts (2016) and a BAFTA Fellowship (2017).
+On top of that, Brooks has received a Kennedy Center Honor (2009), a star on the Hollywood Walk of Fame (2010), the AFI Life Achievement Award (2013), a British Film Institute Fellowship (2015), the National Medal of Arts (2016) and a BAFTA Fellowship (2017).

 Peabody Award: